Dallas/Fort Worth BLUES ARTISTS

 Betty Lewis (one CD-self released) photo

-Johnny Moeller (two CDs Dallas Blues Society Records) official myspace photo
+Johnny Moeller (two CDs Dallas Blues Society Records, 1 CD Severn Records, 1 CD self released) photo

 Paul Size photo